 Water & Humidity

-Loose, light, humusy soil is ideal for your arabian jasmine plant.
+Loose, light, humusy soil is ideal for your Arabian jasmine plant.
 It should be well-draining but hold water well.
-Richer soils with lots of compost will make your jasmine happy!
+Richer soils with lots of compost will make your Sambac jasmine happy!

 Your soil pH should be between 4.9 and 7.5, with an optimum range of 5.5-6.0.
 If the soil’s pH is over 6.5, iron in the soil is less available to the jasmine.
 Stick towards the slightly-acidic side.